lfurtkevicova/gislab-my-notes/docs/general/terms.rst

    access information directories and obtain these information

 *LXC*
-   *Linux Container*, a lightweight virtualization technology on operating system level for running multiple isolated Linux systems, i.e. containers on a control host using a single Linux kernel
+   *Linux Container* is a lightweight virtualization technology on operating system level for running multiple isolated Linux systems, i.e. containers on a control host using a single Linux kernel

 *MAC address*
-   *Media Access Control address*, kind of serial number assigned to every network adapter, no two anywhere should have the same MAC address, it is assigned at the time hardware is manufactured, the computer needs to have its MAC address registered in the DNS/DHCP so that it'll be recognized and get the right IP address, six groups of two hexadecimal digits separated by colons ``0:0:0:0:0:0`` or by hyphens ``0-0-0-0-0-0`` or three groups of four hexadecimal digits separated by dots ``0.0.0``
+   *Media Access Control address* is kind of serial number assigned to every network adapter; no two anywhere should have the same MAC address; it is assigned at the time hardware is manufactured, the computer needs to have its MAC address registered in the DNS/DHCP so that it'll be recognized and get the right IP address, six groups of two hexadecimal digits separated by colons ``0:0:0:0:0:0`` or by hyphens ``0-0-0-0-0-0`` or three groups of four hexadecimal digits separated by dots ``0.0.0``

-*Master*
-   is GIS.lab server which acts as conventional server.
-It provides boot service, file, geo-database or chat server.

 *Network mask*
    tells computer the size of the network to which it is being connected, it is